gabhijit/gabhijit-github-io-blog/content/2018/python-dev-environment-2.md

 1. Start with enabling everything

-2. Disable certain types of Convention and Refactor messages (this is usually a matter of taste, so probably not a good idea to recommend which are recommended ones.).
+2. Disable certain types of Convention and Refactor messages (this is usually a matter of taste and is a function of individual project, so probably not a good idea to recommend which are recommended ones.).

 3. Enable ALL Warnings, Errors and Fatal messages.
 A note: I always disable `fixme` warnings because I almost always have a few `FIXME`s in the code and they shouldn't unnecessarily lower the score.
 Another nagging warning is a `global-statement`, which I often don't disable in the `pylintrc` file, but sometimes may disable it in a given file using the editor directive.
 As something like global statements should best be left to the decision of code reviewer upon whether (s)he is fine with it or not.